 Who Creates ETFs?

 At times, the ETF provider will utilize the skills of other financial entities by partnering with them to manage a new fund.
-This synergy may help produce a better exchange-traded product.
+This synergy may help produce a better product.

 How Are The Funds Assembled?

 The first step in the creation process is for an ETF sponsor or provider to decide which sector, commodity, or market to track.
 They will then create a fund with the goal of emulating the underlying asset or index.

 After finalizing the concept, the ETF provider files with the SEC to get the new fund approved.
-Factors that can affect the approval process include the use of derivatives such as futures or options, whether or not the fund has a leveraged return, and the proposed management of the fund.
+Factors that can affect the approval process include: the use of derivatives, such as futures or options; whether the fund has a leveraged return; and the proposed management of the fund.

-In some cases, the ETF provider may work with another participant who procures the assets in a fund and holds them in a trust.
-The ETF provider may also choose to handle this responsibility in-house.
+In some cases, the ETF provider may work with another participant.
+They will procure the assets in a fund and hold them in a trust.
+Or, the ETF provider may also choose to handle this responsibility in-house.

 Finally, the ETF sponsor will make several decisions that get the new ETF ready to hit the market.
 The ETF gets a symbol, a name, and a target launch date.
 The ETF sponsor will also decide which stock market the ETF will trade on.
 From there, it’s just a case of ringing the opening bell to officially begin trading the fund.